Find Trade Colleges

 Montgomery, AL

-Out of the 12 schools in Alabama that were part of this year’s ranking, Fortis College - Montgomery landed the # 3 spot on the list.
-Located in the midsize city of Montgomery, Fortis College - Montgomery is a private for-profit college with a small student population.
+The in-demand undergraduate certificate programs at Fortis College - Montgomery helped the school earn the #3 place on this year’s ranking of the most popular allied health & medical assisting services schools in Alabama.
+Located in the medium-sized city of Montgomery, Fortis College - Montgomery is a private for-profit school with a fairly small student population.

 Of the 76 students majoring in medical assisting at Fortis College - Montgomery, 3% are male and 97% are female.